-New England was the first American region to host the industrial revolution in the young republic using abundant and cheap water power.
-As a result the NE has an extensive legacy inventory of dams dating from the 18th and 19th centuries that are now old and obsolete.
+New England was the first region to host the industrial revolution in the young republic using abundant and cheap water power.
+As a result the Northeast has an extensive legacy inventory of dams dating from the 18th and 19th centuries that are old and obsolete.
 Massachusetts alone hosts over 3000 degraded and obsolete dams.
 Removing or rebuilding these structures is a high priority on the state’s infrastructure punch list.

 View NSI’s Dam Rehabilitation Projects.